Tips and Advice on How to Avoid Getting Idi Amin’s Revenge – Travelers Diarrhea

 Pepto Bismol is available in Uganda at a higher price than in the US or Canada.

 If you are on Safari with us, you come down with Idi Amin’s Revenge.
-We will take you to a proper medical facility to ensure a quick recovery, which is something we never had to do in the past.
+We will take you to a proper medical facility to ensure a quick recovery, which we never had to do before.

 Staying at suitable Hotels and Lodges